 If you do decide to replace instead of repair, the work can be done quickly.
 It’s not going to take weeks to start cooling your house off even if a technician has to go up into your hot, 120-degree attic to install a new one.
 Most HVAC systems can be replaced and cooling your home in eight or nine hours of work.

-As a homeowner, you can keep your air conditioner running more efficiently by changing the filters on your air intakes more frequently.
+As a homeowner, you can keep your air conditioner running more efficiently by changing the filters on your air intake more frequently.
 You will also want to have an air conditioning technician come to your home in spring before it gets hot to check out your system.
+When you need air conditioning contractors Phoenix.

 The earlier you catch a problem and repair it, the smaller that problem will be.
 A technician can check to be sure your system has the proper refrigerant levels and can test for leaks.
 He can inspect electric terminals and clean and tighten connections.